-Survey Date Description of Changes Since Last Survey Interpretation level compared to the range recorded from previous surveys.
-February 2023 Topographic Survey: The first survey for Tynemouth Long Sands was undertaken for the Full Measures survey in October 2010.
+Survey Date Description of Changes Since Last Survey Interpretation range recorded from previous surveys.
+March 2024 Topographic Survey: The first survey for Tynemouth Long Sands was undertaken for the Full Measures survey in October 2010.
 Data from the current topographic survey have been used to create a digital ground model (DGM) (Appendix B - Map 1) using a Geographical Information System (GIS).
-A difference plot has also been produced by comparing the current DGM (Appendix B - Map 2) with that produced from the last topographic survey (August 2022).
-The difference plot shows that accretion / little change has dominated at the toe of the cliff across the bay, with an isolated area of erosion in the north.
-The middle and lower beach of the central - lower part of the bay is broadly characterised by thin parallel bands of erosion and accretion, with a wide band of 'little change' on the lower beach (±0.1m).
-The northern part of the bay is generally characterised by a large patch of erosion across the middle-lower beach with patchy erosion and accretion in the lee of the headland in the northern and southern extremities of the bay.
-Overall, change is generally limited to ±1.0m, with only the narrow band of erosion on the upper beach in the central-lower part of the bay Since the last survey, the beach at Tynemouth Long Sands is generally dominated by accretion / little change across the beach profile, except for a narrow band of erosion on the upper beach in the central-lower bay and on the middle-lower beach in the northern part of the bay which have undergone erosion.
+A difference plot has also been produced by comparing the current DGM (Appendix B - Map 2) with that produced from the last topographic survey (August 2023).
+The difference plot shows that the bay is dominated by erosion across the upper and middle beach.
+Erosion rates vary between 1.5-1.75m at the top of the dunes in the centre of the bay, to lower rates of erosion (0.5m) on the middle to lower beach.
+Accretion is isolated to the lower beach of the northern half of the bay, with rates up to 1.5m.
+There is patchier areas of change at the northern and southern extent of the bay, with lower rates of erosion / accretion.
+Since the last survey, the beach at Tynemouth Long Sands is generally dominated by erosion, except for the lower beach in the northern half of the bay.
+There is no clear trend of sediment movement since the previous survey.